rosswintle/quick-wp/README.md

 If you specify a path with the `--path` option, the site will be created in that path (not as a subdirectory!)

 This latest version of WordPress is installed by default.
 You can specify a version with the `--wp-version` option.
-You can get the latest nightly build by specifying 'nightly'.
-Betas and RCs can be obtained by passing the relevant version number, e.g. '6.2-RC4'.
+You can get the latest nightly build by specifying `nightly`.
+Betas and RCs can be obtained by passing the relevant version number, e.g. `6.2-RC4` or you can get the latest beta or release candidate using `beta` or `rc`.

 Sites are created on https://localhost:8001.
 Only run one site at a time.